 The step by step plan laid out in the calendar will guide you through the process of removing physical clutter, digital clutter and even set up foundational routines and habits for your home, to make it clutter free and organized from now on.

-You can also get additional services to help you succeed with the Declutter 365 plan, including receiving daily text messages about each day's mission, as well as joining a private and exclusive Facebook group devoted to helping encourage and motivate you as you work through the daily and weekly tasks.
+You can also get additional services to help you succeed with the Declutter 365 plan, including receiving daily text messages about each day's mission, planner stickers, and joining a private and exclusive Facebook group devoted to helping encourage and motivate you as you work through the daily and weekly tasks.

 Have you participated in one of the Declutter Your Home In 15 Minutes A Day Missions, either while it was running for the day or when it was convenient for you?